redhat-openstack/website/source/networking/floating-ip-range.html.md

 # Floating IP range

 OpenStack instances receive a private IP address through which they can reach each other and through which hosts can reach them.
 In order to access these instances from other machines in your network, such as your workstation, the instances will need to be allocated a "floating IP."
 Packstack automatically configures this with a default that may well be wrong for your network.
+You'll want to configure your OpenStack install with a range of free IP addresses that's correct for your network.

-If you don't know (best), and can't ask someone who does know (next best), you can make an intelligent guess by steering well clear of the range you typically get DHCP addresses in, by picking a fairly small range (/29 gives an 8 address range, 6 of which will be usable), and by using nmap to check if hosts are up in the range you're guessing at.
+If you don't know of an appropriate range of IP addresses on your network (best), and can't ask someone who does know (next best), you can make an intelligent guess by steering well clear of the range you typically get DHCP addresses in, by picking a fairly small range (/29 gives an 8 address range, 6 of which will be usable), and by using nmap to check if hosts are up in the range you're guessing at.

 For instance, 192.168.1.56/29 represents a small range of addresses (192.168.1.56-63, with 57-62 usable), and you could run the command "nmap 192.168.1.56/29" to check and see if that whole range was in fact unused (at the moment, at least).